GoodJudgement/FOCUS/README.md

 Ex.: if the forecasters are identified from #44 to #58, forecasterIndex should be 44 and numberOfForecasters should be 15.

 The input file should contain the following columns:

--ID
+* ID
--number of the forecaster
+* number of the forecaster
--actual
+* actual
--the actual score of the forecaster as determined by the FOCUS scoring method -a column for how each forecaster ranked that forecaster
+* the actual score of the forecaster as determined by the FOCUS scoring method
+* a column for how each forecaster ranked that forecaster

 The output file will contain:

--ID
--actual
--meanRank
--medianRank
+* ID
+* actual
+* meanRank
+* medianRank

+### Ranking method

 The way the ranking is calculated is by: